 Don’t Despise the Little

 In 2 Kings 4, a man had died, leaving his widow with a large debt.
 It was so large that their two sons were to be sold into slavery to pay it off.
-In desperation, the woman went to Elijah to inquire of the Lord.
-Elijah asked her, “What do you have in the house?”
+In desperation, the woman went to Elisha to inquire of the Lord.
+Elisha asked her, “What do you have in the house?”
 She replied, “Your maidservant has nothing in the house but a jar of oil.”

 In the Gospels (Matt 14, Mk 6, Lk 9, Jn 6), Jesus and his disciples are faced with a hungry crowd of 5000 men.
 That number didn’t even include women and children.
 He told the twelve to feed the crowd, but they said, “Hey, we’ve got 200 denarii, but that’s not enough to buy food for all of these people, even if there was somewhere nearby to buy it!”
 So, He asked them, “Well, how many loaves do you have?”
 They counted five loaves and two fish, but Andrew said, “But, what is that among so many people?”